stuffmatic/fSpy-Blender/README.md

 ### ⚠️ __Important note for mac users__ ⚠️

 If you're using Safari, make sure you __download the add-on by right clicking and choosing "Download Linked File"__.
-This prevents the the downloaded file from getting unzipped automatically.
+This prevents the downloaded file from getting unzipped automatically.

 ## 2. Install the add-on